 There’s no doubt leadership continues to be a hot topic in the business and education sectors.
 Every business magazine, blog, newspaper, and hundreds of TED talks offer new (and not so new) perspectives and advice on building better leaders.
 And rightly so – having a strong leadership team is critical to business success.
 But did you ever stop to think what would happen if these leaders weren’t supported by excellent managers?
+Read on to discover more about our insight article: There’s no leadership without management.

 More and more I’m noticing organisations referring to their managers as leaders.
 Even in situations where I’m talking to them specifically about managers, I will be firmly corrected: “No, they are called leaders here,” as if it elevates the status of the company and its staff somehow.
 For many, there still exists a notion that ‘managers’ belong in old-fashioned manufacturing or physical labour environments.
 However, by using this language I believe they are playing down the importance of managers in supporting staff and keeping a business running in the right direction.